 (d) whether the Authority has kept other records and registers as required by this Schedule.

-[Clause 15 inserted by No. 67 of 2004 s.
+[Clause 15 inserted: No. 67 of 2004 s.
 43.]

 16. Auditor General’s report on annual financial report

 (cf. s.
 308 Corporations Act)

 (1) The Auditor General must report to the Minister on whether he or she is of the opinion that the financial report is in accordance with this Schedule, including —